AlinaKhvishchuk/Hope_assessment/README.md

 ## Section 2: Coding Implementation

 The second part of this assessment assesses my ability to apply my knowledge to practical projects.
-The project is here: [WriteWise] (https://github.com/AlinaKhvishchuk/WriteWise).
+The link on a project GitHub repository is here: [WriteWise](https://github.com/AlinaKhvishchuk/WriteWise).

 ## Contacts